-Members must ensure that the patient's GP practice is notified of the blood pressure reading.
-The timescale for that notification to the practice will depend on the reading, with some notifications being sent weekly, while others are sent on the same day the monitoring occurs.
+Pharmacy owners must ensure that the patient's GP practice is notified of the blood pressure reading.
+The timescale for that notification to the practice will depend on the reading.

-The table below provides a summary of actions based on the outcome.
+The table in Annex G of the service specification provides a summary of actions based on the outcome.
 These notifications and referrals can be undertaken by secure email (such as the pharmacy's NHSmail account) or secure electronic data interchange.
 Notifications cannot be sent by fax.